 Under "Payment Method" click "Switch to credit card".

 Enter your credit or debit card information, then click "Save".

 2. Your credit card on your OpenPhone account expired

 Whether you're subscribed through Apple, Google Play, or you're signed up directly through us, when your credit card on the OpenPhone account expires, your subscription will expire at the end of your billing period.

 If you get the "Subscription expired" message and restoring the subscription doesn't work, verify that the credit card on your account is active.
 If needed, change your credit card from within the app or on your Apple account.

 3. There's a billing error on your account

-In the case of a billing error on the account or any other questions, your best course of action is to get in touch with us at firstname.lastname@example.org.
-We'll be happy to help!
+In the case of a billing error on the account or any other questions, your best course of action is to get in touch with us by submitting a request here.
+We're happy to help!